 4. Check for interference from common household electronics.
 There are a variety of household appliances and devices (televisions, microwaves, baby monitors, cordless phones) which could cause wireless interference.
 Position your router a few feet away from these devices to improve your router's performance.

 5. You may have insufficient bandwidth at home.
 This could be because you are using a lower tier broadband plan, or because you are consuming too much bandwidth (downloading/uploading files or streaming from your computer).
 If you are using multiple cameras or you are constantly using motion-triggered recordings, you may need to upgrade your broadband plan.

-Tend recommends at least 2 Mbps upload speed per camera.
-May not work with DSL services or LTE hotspot routers.
+Tend cameras require at least 2 Mbps upload speed per camera.
+Our cameras will not work efficiently with DSL services or LTE hotspot routers.

 6. Check for a firmware update.
 We will often release new firmware to improve the connectivity of the cameras.
 Make sure to always upgrade to the latest firmware through your iSecurity+ app or online at app.isecurityplus.com.

 7. If you have more than one camera and one camera keeps going offline try to switch positions between where the camera is located and where a camera works well and see if the camera performs better in a different location.
 This will help you determine if the camera or the location is the issue.

 8. Industry leaders recommend unplugging your router once a month for 30 seconds, then plugging it back in.
 This helps clear out any unnecessary stored cache that can bog down your network and cause the camera - as well as other devices- to not work properly.